shihmicrolab/AIMS/README.md

 - (matGUI code AIMS.zip)
 The main code to run the matGUI program system and the AIMS system.

-- (matGUI Tutorial.zip)
-Folder which contains a README file which explains how to operate the matGUI program.
-It also contains a short video that can be viewed as reference to the README file.

 - (AIMS Tutorial.zip)
 Folder which contains a README file which explains how to operate the AIMS